 The provision of WIOA in-school and out-of-school youth services is coordinated around the 14 Youth

 Program Elements.
-The 14 program elements are provided directly by Youth CSAs, JAG Specialists or by
+The 14 program elements are provided directly by Youth CSAs, JAG Specialist or by

 partner organizations via referral.

 1. Tutoring, study skills training, instruction, and evidence-based dropout prevention and recovery